 Did you get a traffic ticket?
 Depending on your charge, you may be facing a license suspension, points on your license, or large fines.
 It’s in your best interest to meet with a traffic ticket attorney in Pittsburgh that knows the laws and can defend your rights.
 Learn how we can help.

-Why You Should Fight Your Ticket
+Why You Should Fight a Traffic Ticket in Pennsylvania

 You should fight your ticket to prevent your car insurance rates from spiraling, to keep your record clean, and to avoid the financial burden of fines.